frederic-perez/AmE-dictionary/data/dictionary.md

 __kulak__ _n_ A comparatively wealthy Soviet peasant who, during the Communist drive to collectivize agriculture in 1929–33, was viewed as an oppressor and class enemy.
 __kumbaya__ _n_ :three: Rooted in an American spiritual and folk song of the same name, kumbaya refers, often disparagingly, to moments of or efforts at harmony and unity.
 __kybosh__ _v_
+__kyphoplasty__ _n_ A treatment for a vertebral compression fracture in which a collapsed vertebral body is restored to its normal size and shape with a balloon, followed by the injection of bone cement to maintain the bone's shape and strength.
 __L-plate__ _He saw the L-plate on the back of the car._
 __la la land__ _n_ _slang_ An unreal place, a fantastic dreamworld.
 __labor bureaus__